-The global male condom market (public and private sector) is estimated to be \$3 billion annually.
 The global public health sector market for male condoms is estimated to be greater than 10 billion units annually.
-The private sector market for male condoms is estimated at 3 billion units annually.
-The United Nations Joint Programme on HIV/AIDS ("UNAIDS") estimates that the annual public health sector demand for condoms, both male and female, will reach 19 billion units by 2015.
+The private sector market for male condoms is estimated at 13 billion units annually.
+The combined global male condom market (public and private sector) is estimated at a value of \$4 billion annually.